spatialillusions/tileserver-gl-setup/README.md

 - Unzip in the root of your account
 - Run `setup-server.sh`
 - Restart server
-- Run `setup-container`
+- Run `setup-container.sh`

 Now your machine is ready, and you can take it offline to an air-gapped system if you want, and it is ready for more data.
 You can get more mbtiles from openmaptiles.com, place it in the folder `tileserver/geodata/`.
+(You can also remove files outside the `tileserver` folder if you want.)

 You can try out your server by going to `https://localhost/`